Compare Rates and Save on Health Insurance

 Marketplace Plans

 Seniors can get affordable health insurance through the Health Insurance Marketplace in their state.
 While there is typically an enrollment period, losing employer-based health insurance is a qualifying event that grants seniors a special enrollment period.
-Seniors may also qualify for a premium tax credit, depending on their eligibility.
+Depending on their household income, seniors may also qualify for a premium tax credit.

 healthInsurance icon

-Through the application process, you can find out if you are eligible for Medicaid or qualify for premium tax credits.
-Premium tax credits can help you reduce your monthly premiums, and typically apply to households with incomes between 100% and 400% of the federal poverty level (FPL).
+Through the Health Insurance Marketplace application process, you can determine if you are eligible for Medicaid or qualify for premium tax credits.
+Premium tax credits can help you reduce your monthly premiums and typically apply to households with incomes between 100% and 400% of the federal poverty level (FPL).

 About Mark Fitzpatrick